erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Discovery

 Help opportunities find you by populating a linkedin profile, which recruiters mine for leads, and hosting code on github, which interviewers can use to start establishing rapport.
 Follow [Write/Speak/Code's](http://www.writespeakcode.com/) example by publishing professional ideas, eg via a github blog, and seeking feedback from trusted peers, eg friends in your CS classes.
 (Credit [@megha](https://twitter.com/megha) for attending and sharing with our team.)

+### One thing well

+The ["one thing well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) phrasing comes from Unix philosophy, but I think it works for career planning too.
+Pick something interesting to you and bias towards it, eg I want to develop mobile apps.
+Use this to guide your career, eg the classes you pick, questions you ask, interview questions you practice, code you push to github, tldr on your resume, meetups you attend, projects you volunteer for etc. This is what's described as having "passion" for a topic, or "goals" :) You can always tune this focal point, eg I want to develop mobile apps --> I want to develop apps on Android.

+Actually being able to do this thing full time for work is also a matter of luck, but you'll be best prepared when opportunity comes along, eg in an interview: "How would you build an app on Android?"

+"T-shaped" focus refers to doing one thing well, but being aware of related skills, eg I build clients, but I know how enough about server development to prototype clients efficiently, or, in terms of curriculum, we teach everything but language-specific classes in Java so students gain expertise in this language as a side-effect.

 ### Interviewing